polla-fattah/polla-fattah.github.io/_jobs/2006-01-01-Software-Engineer.md

 enddate: 2007
 background: "/img/jobs/business.jpg" # business.jpg academy.jpg
 category: business # business academy
+permalink: /job/software-engineer-awrosoft
 ---

 ## Highlights

 - **Job Title:** _{{page.title}}_
-- **Organization:** _{{page.organization-short}}_
+- **Organization:** _{{page.organization}}_
 - **Start Date:** _{{page.startdate}}_
 - **End Date**: _{{page.enddate}}_

-## Job Dueties
+## Job Duties

-Mintaining computers, Clean installing OSs on customers computers, teaching customers how to use cirtian aspecits of a software product, advising customers on how to use the software, and providing support.
+The main duty was creating websites and simple web based systems for various clients.
+While doing so I had to accomplish the following:

+1. Requirement collection.
+1. Analysis of requirements.
+1. Designing and developing the websites and web based algorithms.

 ## Acquired Experiences

-I have learned a great deal of how to deal with customers, as well as many aspects of computer technician while I was helping customers
+I have created multiple websites mainly using LAMP stack plus HTML, CSS and JavaScript.
+I have learned a great deal of customer relation and support as well as technical skills like database management, Server maintenance and programming with these languages and tools.

 ## Why I Left

-I have Graduated and ready for an engineering job.
+I got a better job as IT manager at [Sefintel Company](/jobs/it-manager).